86Box/docs/settings/storage.rst

 Hard disk
 ---------

 MFM, RLL, ESDI or IDE hard disk drive controller cards to emulate.
 Up to 4 controller cards are supported.
 The selection boxes only list cards supported by the machine's expansion buses.
-On machines equipped with an on-board disk controller, the *Internal* option for controller #1 enables the on-board controller; this is not required for machines with on-board IDE.
+On machines equipped with an on-board disk controller, the *Internal device* option for controller #1 enables the on-board controller; this is not required for machines with on-board IDE.

 The *Configure* buttons open a new window with settings specific to the corresponding controller card, such as the I/O port and IRQ for ISA cards.